Docking micro Services (Part-3)

 - dockernet

-2. This is a sneaky way to init the Cassandra keyspace, We are using cqlsh from another instance (temp) of Cassandra to init 3 nodes, then shutting it down.
-This avoids having cqlsh in our service image and using the service entrypoint, which is the alternative
+cqlshfrom another instance (temp) of Cassandra to init 3 nodes, then shutting it down.
+This avoids havingcqlshin our service image and using the service entrypoint, which is the alternative - Restart until we successfully run this script (it will fail until cassandra starts

 Lets look at service defnitions